hhe62/ZZ4lAnalysisDatasetManager_temp/Readme.md

-Meta data and scripts for manipulating CMS Monte Carlo and data and ntuples based on https://github.com/kdlong/AnalysisDatasetManager
+Dataset Manager for the ZZ4l Analysis based on https://github.com/kdlong/AnalysisDatasetManager